Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Problem Statement

 There are various futures markets, addressing time periods from decades in advance, to 15 minutes prior to delivery.
 Participants can follow load produced by a renewable park and capitalize on price/load variability within the market

 Mid/long term contracts are conducted as “over the counter” (OTC) transactions.
-OTC transactions are responsible for generators and consumers agree on trade contract bilaterally or through a broker, from years up to day before delivery.
-Short term markets which are more standardized and where parties can submit bids and offers up to 24 hours through to 15 mins before delivery through regulated exchanges.
+OTC transactions are responsible for generators and consumers agree on trade contract bilaterally or through a broker, from years up to days before delivery.
+Regulated exchanges allow parties to submit bids and offers for standardized short-term markets up to 15 minutes before delivery.
 All positions must balance and clear after day-ahead and intra-day markets, otherwise the imbalance will be settled in the imbalance market.
 Ancillary services provided to the Transmission System Operator (TSO) are balancing options of last resort.

 For short-term markets, electricity is traded one day before delivery in the day-ahead market, where all imbalance from the long and mid-term markets must be cleared.
 However, shifts in day-ahead nominations might still occur due to, e.g., forecast errors.
-Participants can correct such imbalances in the intra-day market and in the 96 slots of the balancing market (each slot being 15 mins).
+Participants can correct such imbalances in the intra-day market and in the 96 slots of the balancing market (each slot being 15 mins), a detailed schematic is showed in fig~\ref{fig:market}.
 Any surplus or shortage in the balancing market creates price volatility, and the market rewards parties keeping the grid in equilibrium, e.g., electrolyser day-ahead positions can be sold in the balancing market during shortage and conversely incentivised to consume during surplus.